By Debbie Boggs, Staging Studio Co-Founder

 It is important to look long-term in your business.
 There may be some momentary setbacks this year, but long-term your business can maintain high growth.

 First, let your clients know that you are taking extra precautions.
-We have created an email template for you to customize with your logo and information.
+One way to do this is through social media.
+We also created an email template for you to customize with your logo and information.
 Download it for free here.

 Homeowners hosting showings need to take extra precautions to avoid the spread of coronavirus.
 Add this downloadable infographic to your leave-behind folder to help them stay safe and healthy while selling their home.